 10 Things to do in Lake George, NY

 - Take advantage of the amenities your hotel offers!
-I only booked our hotel 5 days before our trip, so not only were pickings slim, but I wasn’t sure of specific hotel locations since I had never been to the town.We ended up staying at the Howard Johnson, and while we were thrilled with the location (seriously, I don’t know if the location could have been any more ideal), it was very basic.
+I only booked our hotel 5 days before our trip, so not only were pickings slim, but I wasn’t sure of specific hotel locations since I had never been to the town.We ended up staying at the Howard Johnson, and while we were thrilled with the location, it was very basic.
+There were also noise issues with people sitting outside their rooms into the late hours.
 But we were only about one block from this, so how could we complain??
 The lake is literally right behind those buildings on the left!

 - Since you’re saving money on your breakfast (hopefully!), go ahead and splurge on some activities!
 Rent a bike and take a self-guided tour of the quaint town.
 Or be a little more daring and go zip-lining on the new Eagle’s Flyer.